-After my horrific experience with my Mental Health Trust in regards to my medication (Anti-Depressants And Me: My First Run In With My New Mental Health Trust), I was eventually, many years later, given my first talking therapy.
-This my first proper experience with one-to-one therapy as a client.
+After my horrific experience with my Mental Health Trust regarding my medication (Taking Antidepressants And Being Forced To Go Cold Turkey), I was eventually, many years later, given my first talking therapy.
+This is my first proper experience with one-to-one therapy as a client.

-During this therapy, I opened up about the one aspect of my anxiety disorders that I rarely share with anyone (The Weirdness Of My Anxiety Disorders), because of the embarrassment and shame it causes me (the fear of losing the control of my bladder and bowels).
-Anything else about my past and my problems I’m willing to tell anyone and everyone who’s willing to listen.
+During this therapy, I opened up about the one aspect of my anxiety disorders that I rarely share with anyone (The Weird Behaviour Of My Anxiety Disorders), because of the embarrassment and shame it causes me (the fear of losing control of my bladder and bowels).
+Anything else about my past and my problems, I’m willing to tell anyone and everyone who’s willing to listen.
 But this one thing I don’t.
 The fear of incontinence is not something someone of my age, at the time or now, should be worried about, especially when I’ve never actually experienced it happening.

 Nor did we do anything else that would have helped with my anxiety disorders, like graded exposure work.
 This was why I wanted to do CBT in the first place, to get out of my comfort zone.
 We just kept talking about my schemas and took no action to attempt to change anything.

 We talked about other stuff as well.
 We completely opened the can of worms that were all my problems.
 Accept, this never led to anything, no attempt to work out solutions through self-actualisation or interventions, nothing.
 The can of worms was just left open.

 What made matters worse, about three-quarters of the way into the year-long therapy sessions, I started to suffer from heart problems (I was first diagnosed with supraventricular-tachycardia and then inappropriate sinus tachycardia, as my heart problem changed once I started taking medication for it).
 Because it was going to be another year or so before I was put on medication for my heart problem, I was really struggling day-to-day and was constantly in pain.